Layr-Labs/eigensdk-rs/crates/operator/README.md

 The Operator functions through the following flow:

 1. **Task Subscription**:
-   - The operator [subscribes](https://github.com/Layr-Labs/eigensdk-rs/blob/v2-dev-1/crates/operator/src/lib.rs#L137-L141) to specific event signatures emitted by task processors
+   - The operator [subscribes](https://github.com/Layr-Labs/eigensdk-rs/blob/v2-dev-1/crates/operator/src/lib.rs#L141-L145) to specific event signatures emitted by task processors
    - Uses WebSocket connection to listen to blockchain events
    - Filters only for the specific task type it's designed to handle

 2. **Task Processing**:
    - When a new task is detected, it extracts the task index and input data
-   - Applies a [computation function](https://github.com/Layr-Labs/eigensdk-rs/blob/v2-dev-1/crates/operator/src/lib.rs#L145-L149) to the input data.
+   - Applies a [computation function](https://github.com/Layr-Labs/eigensdk-rs/blob/v2-dev-1/crates/operator/src/lib.rs#L153-L155) to the input data.
 This computation function is provided when starting the operator.

 3. **Response Signing**:
-   - [Signs](https://github.com/Layr-Labs/eigensdk-rs/blob/v2-dev-1/crates/operator/src/lib.rs#L176-L191) the computed result using the operator's BLS Key Pair.
+   - [Signs](https://github.com/Layr-Labs/eigensdk-rs/blob/v2-dev-1/crates/operator/src/lib.rs#L171-L197) the computed result using the operator's BLS Key Pair.
    - Creates a `SignedTaskResponse` containing the result, signature, and operator ID

 4. **Response Submission**:
    - [Sends](https://github.com/Layr-Labs/eigensdk-rs/blob/v2-dev-1/crates/operator/src/client.rs#L47-L81) the signed response to an Aggregator service

 ## How to Set Up an Operator

-Key components needed:

 1. **Task Manager Definition**: Create a struct implementing the `TaskManagerDefs` trait that defines:
    - `Input` and `Output` types for your tasks